Power BI Dashboard Template Guide

 • Use examples for design inspiration

-If you want a template for sales review
+If you want a template for real meetings

 • See a live preview before choosing